midozen/osu-top50-tracker/README.md

 ### Notes
 - Set `DUMMY_DATA=true` in the `.env` file for testing with mock data.
+- If you are having troubles with the bot rendering the rankings as an image, try manually setting the path to chrome in your .env
 - This code is still pending a rewrite, and everything needs to be stabalized still.